Cwantic/Documentation/Loads/Structure/TimeHistoryCases.md

 <ins>Rigid correction</ins> :

 If checked, include the effect of the higher "rigid" modes (i.e. modes above the cut-off frequency).

+<ins>Resultant moment</ins> :

+If checked, the envelope values for the moment components are the values for the time step which maximizes the resultant moment.
+Otherwise, the envelope for each moment component is based on the maximum absolute value at any time step.

+<ins>Explicit scheme (Aster solver only)</ins> :

+If checked, Runge Kutta explicit integration scheme is used.
+Newark implicit scheme is used otherwise.

+<ins>Time step (Aster solver only)</ins> :

+Enter the constant time step for integration.
+If zero, the time step is determined automatically.

+<ins>Archive rate (Aster solver only)</ins> :

+If zero or one, the solution for each time step is stored in the .rmed result file.
+In order to save disk space and speed up the calculation, a value larger than one may be entered.

 <ins>Check fasteners</ins> :